 January in Scotland brings Happy New Year wishes to everyone.
 In Scotland, we celebrate Hogmanay with a traditional Ceilidh.
-The evening finishes with the traditional Robbie Burns “For Auld Lang Syne” and a bit more Scottish tradition with The Bonnie Banks o’ Loch Lomond – a great way to end the year and bring in the New Year.
+The evening finishes with the conventional Robbie Burns “For Auld Lang Syne” and a bit more Scottish tradition with The Bonnie Banks o’ Loch Lomond – a great way to end the old year and bring in the New Year.

 And, of course, Scotland celebrates Burns Night on the 25th of January.
-The date commemorates the poet’s birthday and is a 300-year-old tradition involving haggis, neeps
+The date commemorates the poet’s birthday, a 300-year-old tradition involving haggis, neeps

-So looking forward, this means January is a wonderful time to plan your visit to Scotland.
-To be honest, unless you are a skier or a true snow lover, perhaps even a photographer, whilst Scotland is very beautiful in January, or any other time of the year, there may be better times to visit!
+So looking forward, January is a beautiful time to plan your visit to Scotland.
+Unless you are a skier or a true snow lover, perhaps even a photographer, whilst Scotland is wonderful in January, or any other time of the year, the weather in Scotland in January may suggest may be better times to visit!

 Look at what works for your visit to Scotland and what events are happening so you can plan your Scottish itinerary to make the most of your time.

 Remember that booking directly with us saves you 10%, and if your stay is for three nights or more, this is our best-laid nightly rate, and even then, some guests say it is not long enough.
 We have upgraded some of our rooms and now have two two-bedroom suites if you travel with family or friends.

 Like many other parts of the World, January in Scotland always brings New Year’s resolutions, often involving diets and exercise.
 I am sure you all have your resolutions, but don’t worry if you missed Hogmanay celebrations and need another chance to celebrate in Scotland.
 There will be a second celebration of the New Year with the Burning of the Clavie at Burghead on the 11th of January.

 New for 2024 Guest Bloggers Joining In 2024